mysociety/fixmystreet/README.md

 It was created in 2007 by [mySociety](http://www.mysociety.org/) for reporting problems to UK councils and has been copied around the world.
-The FixMyStreet Platform is now at version 1.1.
+The FixMyStreet Platform is now at version 1.1.1.

 ## Releases

+* v1.1.1 (22nd February 2013)
+    - Hotfix to fix missed iPhone width bug
 * v1.1 (22nd February 2013)
     - Addition of bodies so that the organisations that reports are sent to can cover multiple MapIt administrative areas, or multiple bodies can cover